utdata/rwdir/docs/08-tidy.md

 | CAIN & ABEL'S           | 2016       | 34239 | 456  | 42543  |

-Now, if we can "gather" the beer, wine and liquor columns into two new ones -- alcohol type and sales amount -- then we could group and sum by the year and type.
+Now, if we can "gather" the beer, wine and liquor columns into two new columns -- alcohol type and sales amount -- then we could group and sum by the year and type.

-The code below builds the new data frame we'll use for our chart (`student_sales_grouped`) but you should walk through it line by line to see how it gets built, starting with the `student_sales` data frame.
+The code below builds the new data frame we'll use for our chart (`student_sales_grouped`) but you skip the beginning data frame assignment and walk through it line by line to see how it gets built, starting with the `student_sales` data frame.
+Once you have it, then assign it back to `student_sales_group`.

 ```r
 student_sales_grouped <- student_sales %>%